Fisher Island Club & Resort

 A world of its own, Fisher Island encompasses a 9-hole P.B.
-Dye golf course, one of the country's most beautifully designed tennis centers (with 18 hard, clay, and grass courts), an elegant spa, and state-of-the-art fitness center overlooking the bay from the Vanderbilt's former seaplane hangar.
-There is also a beach, marina, several restaurants, and even a small grocery and a pizzeria.
-More than $60 million is being spent on major upgrades to cottages, villas, suites, landscaping, the golf course, the Racquet Club, and private marina as well as the construction of a new beach club with plans to focus next on the historic Vanderbilt Mansion.
+Dye golf course, one of the country's most beautifully designed tennis centers (with 18 hard, clay, red clay, and grass courts), an elegant spa, and state-of-the-art fitness center overlooking the bay from the Vanderbilt's former seaplane hangar.
+There is also a beach, marina, several restaurants, and even a small grocery, dry cleaner, and a pizzeria.
+Tens of millions of dollars have been spent on major upgrades to the historic Vanderbilt Mansion, the cottages, villas, suites, landscaping, the golf course, the Racquet Club, and private marina as well as the construction of a new beach club.
 Nothing in Miami comes close, but it won't work for those who find it unbearably inconvenient to hop a car ferry or boat (or helicopter) every time they want to ogle the parade of models, actors, and wannabes from a table at the trendy News Cafe or gorge on succulent crustaceans at Joe's Stone Crab.

 Pro Shop: 305-535-6010

 Courts & Fees.
 There are 18 courts altogether, grouped around a central patio with decorative chairs and a clubhouse in ivory-colored stucco and bordered by a landscape of subdued pink pots of magenta bougainvillea and ferns and palm trees surrounded by flowers.
-Terra-cotta walkways connect the courts—14 Har-Tru (all with lights), two hard, and two grass—which are framed by stucco pillars, rather than metal posts, and anchored by red-tile-roofed gazebos.
-It is, says Hainline, "the most beautiful setting.
-The atmosphere is unparalleled."
-Court fees: $17 weekdays, $20 weekends.
+Terracotta walkways connect the courts—nine Har-Tru (all with lights), five red clay, two hard, and two grass—which are framed by stucco pillars, rather than metal posts, and anchored by red-tile-roofed gazebos.
+It is, unquestionably, a beautiful place to play.
+Court fees: $20 weekdays, $25 weekends.

 Beach.
 The island has a small, postage-stamp of a beach.